 Stephen Garratt, Jungian Analyst and psychotherapist.

+Therapy is a conversation that can change your life.
 Talking things through with your therapist can lead to new perspectives on your situation, an increased sense of personal choice, and a richer connection with yourself and others.

 Depression, loneliness, resentment, frustration, anger, and other feelings that you can’t shake-off can bend your whole life out of shape.
 Talking to a therapist could free you from the grip of powerful emotions.